Tech-Tac/nebulon/README.md

 ## Main Features

-- **Near-native performance**: no more resource-hungry Chromium instances or Javascript runtimes.
+- **Near-native performance**: No more resource-hungry Chromium instances or Javascript runtimes.

 Work in progress:

-- **Background notifications**: get notifications from all of your accounts without having to keep the app open and consuming memory.
+- **Background notifications**: Get notifications from all of your accounts without having to keep the app open and consuming memory.

-- **Modular UI**: fullscreen a particular channel or pop it into its own window.
+- **Modular UI**: Fullscreen a particular channel or pop it into its own window.

-- **Customization**: customize your interface theme globally or per-server.
+- **Customization**: Customize your interface theme globally or per-server.

 If you want a feature added, you can open an issue and/or start working on it.
 Please note that features that violate Discord's terms of service won't be accepted.